Staxry/taskmasterbot/replit.md

 ## Core Framework

 The application is developed with **Python 3.11 and aiogram 3.22**, leveraging `asyncio` for asynchronous command processing and operating in polling mode for continuous Telegram API interaction.
 It uses `MemoryStorage` for the Finite State Machine (FSM) and adheres to `aiogram 3.x` best practices with a modular, router-based architecture.
+The system includes **pytz** for comprehensive timezone support, ensuring all timestamps are stored and displayed correctly in the Moscow timezone (Europe/Moscow UTC+3).

 ## Modular Structure (v2.0)